-It’s Spring and we were ready for some blueberry fun!
-I was really looking forward to studying this book with Parker, because he loves bears AND blueberries!
+The weather was warming up and we were ready for some blueberry fun!
+I had been looking forward to studying this book with Parker, because he loves bears AND blueberries!

 We found quite a few blueberry, berry, and bear printables that we incorporated into this unit, but I still wanted to make a few of my own.
 You can find them here at my TPT Store.

 We started our morning off with blueberry bear scones and a reading of Blueberries for Sal.

 We chose to memorize Ruth 1:16 since the story emphasizes the importance of little ones staying close to their mommies.

 Parker worked on his Bible verse puzzle all throughout this unit and was eventually able to recite it on his own!

 Parker also worked on prepositional phrases with the cards and bears in the printable pack.
 He understood most of the phrases, with very little help from me, and he was able to place them correctly.

 Parker has been really focused on reading and spelling his CVC words.

 I tried to include many CVC activities to go along with our berries and bear theme.
 You can find them on my Blueberries for Sal Pinterest board.